nodejs/outreach/community.md

 ### Stack Overflow

-Mostly, community members prefer to ask questions at Stack Overflow.
-You can also ask questions there by using `node.js` tag or go through [already answered questions](https://stackoverflow.com/tags/node.js) for help.
+Many community members prefer to use Stack Overflow to ask questions.
+You can browse the [existing questions](https://stackoverflow.com/questions/tagged/node.js) tagged `node.js` or [ask your own](https://stackoverflow.com/questions/ask?tags=node.js).

 ### DEV Community

-DEV community is a great place to share and learn about Node.js.
-You can go through existing articles tagged with [#node](https://dev.to/t/node) to learn about Node.js or ask any question.
+DEV Community is an excellent platform to ask questions and share your knowledge of Node.js.
+Read through the [existing questions and posts](https://dev.to/t/node) tagged with `node` or [ask for help](https://dev.to/new/help).
+You could also [write your post](https://dev.to/new/node) with the `node` tag.

 ## Learn More About Node.js:

-The community has curated some free and high-quality resources for you to get started with Node.js.

 * [Nodejs.dev](https://nodejs.dev/)
 * [Node.js documentation](https://nodejs.org/en/docs/)